To the north of the town is the estate of Chilton Lodge, the present house dating from 1795-1800.

 The kitchen gardens at Chilton Lodge were made famous by the past head gardener, Mr. Harry Dodson, whose television series on the Victorian kitchen garden was broadcast by the BBC in 1987.
 See "Gardening as the Victorians knew it", NWN 30 Jul 1987 and "Within these walls", SAGA Magazine, c1987.
 He had been head gardener from 1947 - 1981.

-Since 1997, Adrian and Sarah Scrope (Gerald Ward's daughter) have lived at Chilton Lodge, the fourth generation in Chilton Lodge.
+Since 1997, the Scrope family, (Sarah Scrope being Gerald Ward’s daughter) have lived at Chilton Lodge, the fourth generation to do so.
 They have managed the estate since 2003.
 In the summer of 2014 they produced an excellent leaflet outlining the history of Chilton, the aims and objectives of their management of the estate, and the many and varied estate activities.
 See "The Chilton Estate & Chilton Farms Ltd., Summer 2014".
 The estate is approximately 2,000 acres, of which 1,400 acres are arable, 300 acres grassland and 250 acres of woodland.